sunilRF9/Sunil-Subramanya/README.md

-## Sunil Subramanya BS
+# Sunil Subramanya BS

  A dreamer,an aspiring computer scientist and an amateur footballer.
-### Markdown
-I am, Sunil.
 My passions include Programming, Linux, AI and developing revolutionary apps apart from football.

 # Competencies

     * Python